Are you a fully-disclosed broker-dealer that considers converting to an omnibus clearing model?

 The right consulting partner can walk you through the process of partner selection and technology integration.
 Your IT capabilities are not confined to the four walls of your own company with a service-based IT approach.

 While subaccounting in the omnibus model does raise its own recordkeeping challenges, ultimately these are no more or less complex than fully-disclosed accounts if you (re)design compliance workflows and implement them accordingly.

+|3.
 The Self-Clearing Myth

-The omnibus model is sometimes conflated with the notion of migrating fully to self-clearing.
+|The omnibus broker-dealer model is sometimes conflated with the notion of migrating fully to self-clearing.
 The two are not mutually dependent.
-As mentioned above, the omnibus model allows you to work with more clearing firms because you take on more of the load with middle- and back-office functions.
+As mentioned above, this model allows you to work with more clearing firms because you take on more of the load with middle- and back-office functions.

 However, if your business were to grow to the scale that self-clearing becomes a financially viable option, a previous migration to the omnibus model ultimately will make that easier.

 |4.
 Front Office Focus

 |A well-designed compliance program mitigates the risk of needing to divert resources from user acquisition and product development.
 In addition, the world of finance is continuing to evolve into a model where firms can create bundles of services, including outsourcing compliance and non-core back-office processes.

-If you engage a reliable outsourced compliance provider with a fully functioning back-office operations facility and the latest APIs and cloud-based solutions, all integrated with your user acquisition and client service workflows, there is no loss of focus on excellence in front-office capabilities.
+If you engage a reliable outsourced compliance provider with a fully functioning back-office operations facility and knowledge of the latest APIs and cloud-based solutions, all integrated with your user acquisition and client service workflows, there is no loss of focus on excellence in front-office capabilities.

-Can Omnibus Be Your Life-Line?
+Can the Omnibus Broker-Dealer Model Be Your Life-Line?

 For many digital broker-dealers, rethinking the business model will shift quickly from a future consideration to an existential business model decision.
-If you see the writing on the wall and are struggling to react to a world where no-fee, no-commission trading is the norm, converting to an omnibus structure may offer you a life-line.
+If you see the writing on the wall and are struggling to react to a world where no-fee, no-commission trading is the norm, converting to an omnibus broker-dealer may offer you a life-line.